MichaelTeti/NEMO/scripts/allensdk_scripts/README.md

 To make sure our data extraction / processing has been done correctly, we can compare our plots vs those available on the Allen Institute's website.
 ![](https://github.com/MichaelTeti/NEMO/blob/main/scripts/allensdk_scripts/figures/trace_vs_allen.png)
 On the left, our plot for a given cell during the natural movie one stimulus is plotted.
 On the right is a plot from the Allen Institute's website for the same cell and stimulus.
 The right figure has repeats in red and the average as the outer blue ring.
-Frame 0 is at the top, and clockwise movement means increasing the frame number.
+Frame 0 is at the top, and the frame numbers increase as you move clockwise around the circle.